fwqefwqef/ChronoArkMods-windy/README.md

 (Optional) The game text will say that it still requires 8 credits.
 To fix this: Chrono Ark > ChronoArk_Data > StreamingAssets > LangDialogueDB.csv: Ctrl+F "8 credits", delete the parenthesis

+# [Recruit Select Num]

+Change the number of party members available in campfire recruit.
+Default 8 characters.
+To change the number,
+Go to BepInEx -> config -> open in Notepad: org.windy.chronoark.recruitmod.recruitselectnum

 # [Remove Fixed Skill Limit]

 Removes 'Cannot be Fixed' keyword from all skills.